Postdoctoral Fellowships: Alpert Medical School of Brown University

-ADULT CLINICAL track areas of study include women's issues; mood disorders including treatment outcome studies; treatment of addictive disorders; psychiatric measurement and diagnostic assessment; PTSD; HIV risk reduction interventions; anxiety disorders; mental health, behavioral health, and substance use in primary care; effectiveness and implementation of empirically supported therapies in prisons; and body dysmorphic disorder.
-Adult Treatment Research in Psychotherapy and Pharmacotherapy is the focus of training in the NIMH-funded T32.
+ADULT track areas of study include women\\\'s issues; mood disorders including treatment outcome studies; treatment of addictive disorders; psychiatric measurement and diagnostic assessment; PTSD; HIV risk reduction interventions; anxiety disorders; mental health, behavioral health, and substance use in primary care; effectiveness and implementation of empirically supported therapies in prisons; and body dysmorphic disorder.

-BEHAVIORAL MEDICINE track areas of research include maternal and child health; physical activity; smoking cessation; obesity; nutrition; women's health; cancer prevention and survivorship; HIV prevention; behavioral informatics; behavioral cardiology; mental and behavioral health in primary care settings; and diabetes.
+HEALTH PSYCHOLOGY/BEHAVIORAL MEDICINE track areas of research include maternal and child health; physical activity; smoking cessation; obesity; nutrition; women\\\'s health; cancer prevention and survivorship; HIV prevention; behavioral informatics; behavioral cardiology; mental and behavioral health in primary care settings; use of technology in health promotion; and diabetes.
 The NHLBI-funded T32 Research Training Program offers fellowships in cardiovascular disease prevention and control.

-CHILD CLINICAL track areas of study include early childhood disorders; developmental disabilities including autism, PDD-NOS, Asperger's disorder, and intellectual disability, with concomitant psychiatric disorders; child and adolescent psychopathology; Pediatric Psychology sub-track areas of study include childhood obesity, smoking, asthma, GI disorders, stress and pain management, HIV/risk prevention, and family response to chronic illness; juvenile forensic psychology with focus on alcohol and drugs.
-The NIMH-funded Child Mental Health T32 Research Training Program offers concentrations in developmental psychopathology (emphasis on infants, toddlers, and preschoolers in risk contexts); pediatric psychology (HIV, obesity, asthma, smoking); treatment of childhood OCD and adolescent depression/suicidality; sleep and chronobiology; behavioral genetics; and pediatric neuroimaging.
-The NIMH-funded Child/Adolescent Biobehavioral HIV Research Training T32 Program offers fellowships in primary and secondary prevention of HIV.
-Projects involve working with at-risk adolescents in innovative settings, including residential psychiatric programs and the juvenile justice system.
+CHILD track areas of study include early childhood disorders; developmental disabilities including autism, PDD-NOS, Asperger\\\'s disorder, and intellectual disability, with concomitant psychiatric disorders; child and adolescent psychopathology; and Pediatric Psychology.
+The NIMH-funded Child Mental Health T32 Research Training Program (pending renewal) offers concentrations in developmental psychopathology (emphasis on infants, toddlers, and preschoolers in risk contexts); pediatric psychology (adolescent risk behavior, obesity, asthma); treatment of childhood OCD and adolescent depression/suicidality; sleep and chronobiology; behavioral genetics; and pediatric neuroimaging.
+The NIMH-funded Adolescent/Young Adult Biobehavioral HIV Research Training T32 Program offers fellowships in primary and secondary prevention of HIV.
+Projects involve working with at-risk adolescents and young adults in innovative settings, including the juvenile justice system and a HIV testing and treatment clinic.
 All trainees have a medical and mental health mentor in order to integrate the biobehavioral approach.

-Application review begins on January 10, 2012 and will continue until the positions are filled.
+Application review begins on January 10, 2014 and will continue until the positions are filled.
 Starting dates vary from July 1 to September 1 across sites.
-For application and program details see: http://med.brown.edu/DPHB/.
-For further information, email email@example.com.
+For application and program details see: http://brown.edu/go/clinical-psychology-training For further information, email: firstname.lastname@example.org.
 Applicants must hold a doctoral degree at the time the fellowship begins.
 Appointments are initially for one year; second year appointments are negotiated between fellow and supervisor.
 Competitive stipends and/or salary and benefits are provided.
 The Alpert Medical School of Brown University is an Equal Opportunity/Affirmative Action Employer and actively solicits applications from women and minorities.